gulotmg/fpga-mcu-dac-adc-conversion-pipeline/README.md

 - Noise RMS is calculated removing DC, fundamental and harmonic bins, along with their adjacent twos (3 bins removed per harmonic).

 All metrics refer to the **complete chain**: DAC7311 + reconstruction filter + interconnect + STM32 ADC.
+**NOTE** : this metrics refer to previous measurements with high spectral leakage around the fundamental due to low frequency precision: this has been fixed and new measurements shall be done shortly.
+Also a 4th order Sallen-Key filter has been developed and will be documented and used to retake measurements in a future update.

 ### Results WITHOUT reconstruction filter (sine wave, $f_s = 500$ kSPS, 10 periods per record)